alec-kingsley/pascal-compiler/README.md

 	1. if, if-else, for, while, repeat-until, begin-end
 3. Literals
     1. characters and strings both enclosed in ''
-    2. support for scientific notation (example: epsilon := 1E-6)
+    2. minimal support for scientific notation (example: epsilon := 1E-6)
 4. Constants
     1. `CONST` block as well as some pre-defined constants like `maxint`, `true`, and `false`
 5. Variables